News

 04/10/2021: Xin Zhou successfully defended her thesis!

-We are a highly interdisciplinary research team performing our activities within the Drug Delivery and Biophysics of Biopharmaceuticals group and in collaboration with the Center for Biopharmaceuticals and Biobarriers in Drug Delivery (BioDelivery) at the Department of Pharmacy, University of Copenhagen.
+We are a highly interdisciplinary research team performing our activities at the Department of Pharmacy, University of Copenhagen.

 We use tools derived from physics and chemistry to address the complexity of nano- and micro-scale systems of biological relevance.
 We love working with proteins and peptides with the aim of understanding the physics laws ruling their stability, self-assembly mechanisms, and interactions with both biological interfaces and other biomolecules.
 We aim at translating this fundamental knowledge into novel high-impact applications, with a main focus on creating advanced materials for nano-medicine and drug delivery, improving safety of protein drug formulations and understanding the etiology of protein-related neurodegenerative diseases.